WeLi5313/CYPLAN255_Final/README.md

 P-Value: 0.0917
 ##### Interpretation: Moderate negative correlation between the unemployment rate and robbery counts, but the relationship is not statistically significant (P-Value > 0.05).
 #### Summary
-For the Tenderloin and Financial District/South Beach neighborhoods, the p-values are below 0.05, indicating significant evidence to reject the null hypothesis in these neighborhoods.
+For the Tenderloin and Financial District/South Beach neighborhoods, the p-values are below 0.05, indicating significant evidence to reject the null hypothesis in these neighborhoods.But contrary to expectations, there is a negative correlation between the unemployment rate and the robbery crime rate.
+For other neighborhoods, there is no linear correlation between unemployment rate and robbery crime rate.

 ## Analyzing Demographic Changes and Robbery Rates
 To understand the relationship between changes in robbery counts and racial demographics, I created line charts of these five neighborhood (From Figure.3 - Figure.7), and then decided to consider the proportions of four main racial groups: